intelligence38000/android-docs/src/pages/navigation/overview/milestones.md

 ## Custom milestones

 Milestones bring flexibility to your app and how it handles navigation events.
-Creating a milestone is done in a few steps.
-First, choose how frequently you'd like the milestone to be triggered.
-Two options are currently provided:
+You can create a milestone in a few steps.
+First, choose how often you'd like the milestone to be triggered.
+Two options are provided:

 - `StepMilestone`, which is triggered each step in the route.
 - `RouteMilestone`, which will only be triggered once during the entire route.

 You can also implement your own behavior for triggers by extending the `Milestone` class.
 Give the milestone a unique identifier that can be used to determine which milestone triggered the `onMilestoneEvent` callback.
 Set the triggers using any combination of the properties shown in the table below.
 It is important to note that trigger properties have different corresponding variable types that need to be accounted for when setting up the milestone.
 Lastly, build the milestone and pass it into the `MapboxNavigation` instance using `addMilestone()`.

 The snippet of code below shows the creation of a `RouteMilestone` with two conditions, both of which need to be true for the milestone to be triggered.
 Since it is a `RouteMilestone`, the milestone event only occurs once along the route.
-The trigger statement can be read as: _both the step index must be less than three **and** the current step total distance must be greater than 200 meters for the milestone to be triggered._
+You can read the trigger statement as: _both the step index must be less than three **and** the current step total distance must be greater than 200 meters for the milestone to be triggered._

 {{
 <CodeLanguageToggle id="route-milestone" />